 Recreation outdoors and connecting with nature are increasingly prescribed as ways to improve individual health and well-being but the question remains… how can we make it easier for people to be active outside?
 More and more, trails are becoming valued infrastructure that can facilitate these activities and improve the quality of life in our region.
 Here in Southeast NB, we have endless opportunities to create incredible trails and experiences that will enable people to connect with nature, be healthier, and better understand the rich history of our area.
 This approach has made the Petitcodiac River and its tributaries an ideal site for the creation of a trail system that will let us all better appreciate what we really have around us.

-Keeping it healthy – Taking the pulse of the Petitcodiac River – The Petitcodiac Watershed Alliance – Dr. Alyre Chiasson, Professor, Université de Moncton
+2:30 – 3:00: Keeping it healthy – Taking the pulse of the Petitcodiac River – The Petitcodiac Watershed Alliance – Dr. Alyre Chiasson, Retired Professor - Université de Moncton.

 From an early focus on water quality in the early 1990s, the Petitcodiac Watershed Alliance currently pursues the broader mandate of watershed health and stewardship.
 Science based, the group has undertaken actions not only of benefit to aquatic organisms within the river but also to inhabitants of the riparian zone, such as painted turtles.
 Active in schools and in community events the group strives to educate all on the vital importance of the river in our lives and for the generations to follow.
 A brief historical overview of the group will be presented as well as the challenges we face in the current and immediate future.